 - Students will experience the camaraderie that will result in the development of life-long friendships.

-- Music will provide an outlet for students to attain aesthetic experiences that would contribute to their emotionaldevelopment.
+- Music will provide an outlet for students to attain aesthetic experiences that will contribute to their emotional development.

 - WPHS band members will develop an enormous sense of everlasting spirit and pride as the most frequently noticed representatives of the Woodland Park School District.